prabhatx0/my_ChatTS_/README.md

 # ChatTS: Understanding, Chat, Reasoning about Time Series with TS-MLLM
+`ChatTS` focuses on **Understanding and Reasoning** about time series, much like what vision/video/audio-MLLMs do.
-Code, datasets and model for `ChatTS`: [ChatTS: Aligning Time Series with LLMs via Synthetic Data for Enhanced Understanding and Reasoning](https://arxiv.org/pdf/2412.03104).
+This repo provides code, datasets and model for `ChatTS`: [ChatTS: Aligning Time Series with LLMs via Synthetic Data for Enhanced Understanding and Reasoning](https://arxiv.org/pdf/2412.03104).

 Repo URL: https://github.com/bytedance/ChatTS

 Here is an example of a ChatTS application, which allows users to interact with a LLM to understand and reason about time series data:
 ![Chat](figures/chat_example.png)
+In contrast, `ChatTS` does **not** focus on conducting time series prediction, anomaly detection and classification tasks.

 ## Introduction
 This repository provides several toolkits for generating synthetic data with the approaches introduced in `ChatTS`, as well as the evaluation code for reproduction: